-Concept of probiotic starters and their application in probiotic dairy food.
-Elaborate probiotic and its importance in food industry.
+Concept of probiotic starters and Elaborate probiotic and their application in probiotic dairy its importance in food food. industry.
 SO1.10 Explain the Legal standards used for milk and milk products.
 CI1.10 Describe legal standards applied in production of milk and milk products.